mozilla/socorro-docs/docs/jsondumpstorage.rst

 ----------------------

 This is where json/dump pairs are stored for further processing.
-The SocorroMonitor finds new dumps and queues them for processing.
+The [[SocorroMonitor]] finds new dumps and queues them for processing.
 It does this by walking the date branch of the file system using the API function destructiveDateWalk.
 As it moves through the date branch, it notes every uuid (in the form of a symbolic link) that it encounters.
 It queues the information from the symbolic link and then deletes the symbolic link.
 This insures that it only ever finds new entries.
-Later, the SocorroProcessor will read the json/dump pair by doing a direct lookup of the uuid on the name branch.
+Later, the :ref:`processor-chapter` will read the json/dump pair by doing a direct lookup of the uuid on the name branch.

 In the case of priority processing, the target uuid is looked up